souravdhar199/Business/README.md

 After that it will calculate the total sale by coleecting the product name and the price of the product from user.
 Also it will show the summary of sales.

+ For clear understanding of my project, I added a video on this project you can downlaod this and watch it, It ill show the output of this program.(The first File)